 6.28 The present marketing organisation of the KVIC or the Handloom Board generally proceeds on the basis of cost plus.
 Such a method firstly does not look into the legitimate costing of the goods and secondly does not fully tap the consumer market.
 The marketing organisation should, therefore, see to the proper pricing of its ware.
 In its price to the artisan it should ensure a reasonable daily wage for work done.
 At the other end the price of the goods should be what the market will bear.
 In practice working of this system will show that in the festival seasons, price can be suitably marked up provided that standards are maintained and proper marketing efforts made.
 This opportunity to make profits should not be lost by the society.
-On the other hand, in the off-season, goods may not be saleable except at the that if a proper mentioned streets yake the goods that if a proper mention streets yake there it is a proper mention streets yake there it is a proper mention of the properties of yakes and costage lower price industries in new injudicies the constitution of the properties of the p
+On the other hand, in the off-season, goods may not be saleable except at the cost basis.
+To push the goods and clear the goods quickly from stocks and enthuse the artisan to produce more, the strategy should be for a lower price during the off-season.
+Unfortunately, our entire approach has been contrary.
+We maintain a high price in the off-season and a subsidised price in the festival seasons.
+This is not what the trade does.
+These niceties of trade practices will have to be built into the marketing structure.